wofiejones/Heartsounds-Instrument/Proposal.md

 How it works:  The gesture I plan to capture is by striking the surface of a pad with your finger.
 Having the shape of a dome, there will be many little pads (possibly force sensitive resistors?) each enabling a different sound.
 There will be one pad separate from the rest that once hit will allow for a change of sounds within the other main pads.
 So this will enable a variety of sounds to be produced within a small surface area, allowing for more creative freedom.

 Good outcome deliverable – Write a list of features of what you WILL achieve no matter what.

 Loaded samples (of Tibetan singing bowls, gongs, various affirmations/quotes of deep insight)  triggered through striking a pad / sensor
 Max patch/ software complete for this basic triggering Physical shape of instrument

-Better outcome deliverable – Expand your previously written list of features to include what you THINK you will accomplish before the project’s deadline.Various synthesized sounds (can be very simple) using a 432 Hz tuning system.Loaded samples (of Tibetan singing bowls, gongs, various affirmations/quotes of deep insight)  triggered through striking a pad / sensor
+Better outcome deliverable – Expand your previously written list of features to include what you THINK you will accomplish before the project’s deadline.

+Various synthesized sounds (can be very simple) using a 432 Hz tuning system.Loaded samples (of Tibetan singing bowls, gongs, various affirmations/quotes of deep insight)  triggered through striking a pad / sensor
 Max patch/ software complete for this basic triggering Physical shape of instrument

 Best outcome deliverable – Expand your previously written list of features to include what you HOPE you will accomplish before the project’s deadline.

 Added visual component where visuals will match up and follow what the user is performing.
 Various synthesized sounds (can be very simple) using a 432 Hz tuning system.
 Loaded samples (of Tibetan singing bowls, gongs, various affirmations/quotes of deep insight)  triggered through striking a pad / sensor